tevang/keras-molecules/README.md

 ## Requirements

+####UPDATE for Python3.6:
+For super easy conda environment creation, use the 'keras-molecules_env.yml' file.
+You just need to modify the file path under
+'prefix'.
+Then do `conda env create -n keras-molecules -f keras-molecules_env.yml`.
+After that you will have a brand new conda environment suitable to run this autoencoder.
+To activate it do `conda activate keras-molecules`.

+####OLD WAY for Python2.7:
 Install using `pip install -r requirements.txt` or build a docker container in the current directory and tag it as 'keras-molecules':

 `sudo docker build -t keras-molecules .`

-#### TODO: fill out Docker installation using Python 3 and the latest TensorFlow and Keras versions
+##### TODO: fill out Docker installation using Python 3 and the latest TensorFlow and Keras versions

 The docker container can also be built different TensorFlow binary, for example in order to use GPU: